 - Be ready, get up, get started, and march towards your goal.
 Do whatever it takes and ensure that your values and ethics are intact.

-If you really want to achieve success in your a new hobby or a company or a new class that you have joined, that should be closer to your values, interests, and desires.
-If the reason to start is due to external reasons like trends, friends, celebrity influence, or someone you know are doing, you may not be able to give W.I.T. ( Whatever it takes!)
+If you want to achieve success in your new hobby or a work or a new class that you have joined, that should be closer to your values, interests, and desires.
+If the reason to start is due to external ones like trends, friends, celebrity influence, or someone you know is doing, you may not be able to give W.I.T. ( Whatever it takes!)